 Professor de Kretser has been one of our Directors since April 2001.
 Professor de Kretser has been active in medicine and research for over 30 years, taking on roles including Professor of the Department of Anatomy, Monash University, where he has served as a professor since 1978.
 Professor de Kretser has been employed by Monash University continuously since 1978.
 Professor de Kretser has served as the Executive Chair of the Monash Institutes of Health and Associate Dean For Biotechnology Development at Monash University since July 2001 and the Director of the Australian Centre for Excellence in Male Reproductive Health since July 2001.
 He was the Founding Director of the Monash Institute of Reproduction and Development and remains as the Director of the Centre for Molecular Reproduction and Endocrinology within the institute.
 He has served on numerous international and national committees dealing with research and has experience on a number of professional editorial boards.
 He has published over 400 research papers and has been invited to speak at numerous national and international conferences and symposiums on topics such as fertility, andrology and endocrinology.
 Professor de Kretser's research has led to a number of patents in Australia and overseas.
 He is an Officer of the Order of Australia, a Fellow of the Australian Academy of Science and a Fellow of the Australian Academy of Technological Sciences and Engineering.
-Professor de Kretser's term as one of our directors expires in 2003.
+Professor de Kretsers was re-elected as a director at our annual meeting on December 9, 2003 and his term as one of our directors expires in 2006.

-Professor Paul John Nestel, age 73, Director
+Professor Paul John Nestel, age 74, Director